-Having you ever wondered whether it is possible to move to the USA without being able to speak perfect English?
+Do you wonder whether it is possible to move to the USA without being able to speak perfect English?
 Strictly speaking, there are no language requirements for entering the USA.
 Of course, being able to speak and understand English at a certain level is definitely an advantage and will make it easier for you to adjust to life in the USA.
 If your English skills need a bit of work, it would be a good idea to start practicing before you move to America.

 Children will quickly learn English at school and many of the state supported schools provide additional courses for children in need of special support.
 Children can also take an English as a second language (ESL) course in school instead of the regular English lessons.
-Pupils who already have a certain level of English will take part in normal school lessons and receive additional support.
+Students who already have a certain level of English will take part in normal school lessons and receive additional support.
 It is good to look at after school English programs for group or individual lessons.

-Adults with no English can also apply for English as a foreign language courses (ESL).
+Adults with no English skills can also apply for English as a foreign language courses (ESL).
 Normally, these courses are offered by either state-supported institutions, adult education centers or private language schools.
 Colleges and schools in your neighborhood will usually offer adult education courses supported by the state or local government.
 These ESL courses are often taught by volunteers from the neighborhood so not only can you learn English, but you can also make friends.
-The advantage of these courses is that they are inexpensive or even free.
+The benefit of these courses is that they are inexpensive or even free.

-There a few required documents and forms that you should not forget to bring with you when you move to the USA.
+There a few required documents and forms that you should bring with you when you move to the USA.
 It is very important to bring all documents!
 It is advisable to collect all your documents and have them translated into English before you move.
 Once you are in the USA, it may be more of a hassle to have the documents translated or they may not be available from the American authorities.

 Important documents that you should absolutely bring with you:

-Please keep in mind that all important documents and records should be translated into English
+Please keep in mind that all important documents and records should be translated into English!

 Tip: Make more than one copy of all your documents and pack them in separate boxes.
 It is advisable to carry the original documents with you in your carry-on luggage.
 You never know if a box or suitcase might get lost during the move.

 A well-meaning tip: Separate yourself from your possessions.
-Most of it is unnecessary weight.
+Most of it is unnecessary baggage.
 First of all, there is a lot you can buy in the USA.
 Second of all, purchasing new or used furniture or appliances in the USA can be cheaper than importing all your belongings.
 Naturally, there are some things that you should not part with like valuable porcelain or antique furniture.
 You should consider every object and think about if bringing it to the USA is really worth the trouble.

 Many things are different in the USA including the outlets and the voltage standard for electric appliances.
 The outlets in America look different and only carry 110 volts.
 Most electronic devices will require an adapter, which can become annoying.
 Some devices, like vacuum cleaners, coffee machines, hair dryers, microwaves, stoves and washing machines are not adaptable or require an additional transformer.
 Maintenance of these devices can also be more expensive because replacement parts may not be available in the USA.
 Overall: leave your electronic devices at home and buy yourself new ones in the USA.